Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness.md

 ## Detailed description

 Within a workflow, several actions are performed.
-In the following, all single transitions within the workflow are described in detail, specifying their function and functional settings.
+In the following, all single actions within the workflow are described in detail, specifying their function and functional settings.

 For detailed information on how to manage a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).